-When considering the criteria in paragraph 15.2 of the STPCD, have you defined what 'highly competent' and 'substantial and sustained' look like in practice?
+When considering the criteria in the STPCD, have you defined what 'highly competent' and 'substantial and sustained' look like in practice?
 How will you ensure that each of the assessments and recommendations contained in teachers' appraisal reports are considered?
-How will you ensure that - taken as a whole - the evidence demonstrates the teachers meet the criteria?
+How will you ensure that - taken as a whole - the evidence demonstrates the teachers meet the criteria and that they will continue to do so?